SHISLER671/WeddingWebsite/README.md

 ## 📊 Database Setup

 The project uses Supabase with the following main tables:
+- `invited_guests` - Master guest list synchronized with MASTERGUESTLIST.csv
 - `rsvps` - Guest RSVP data with encrypted lookup codes
+- `seating_assignments` - Table and seat assignments for confirmed guests
-- `gallery` - Wedding photo gallery with metadata
+- `gallery_items` - Wedding photo/video gallery with metadata and captions
-- `gallery_comments` - Comments on gallery photos

 SQL setup scripts are available in the `scripts/` directory.